gabeiglio/gabeiglio.github.io/_posts/dynamic_array_c/2021-10-26-dynamic-array-c.md

 }
 ```
 Let's explain what this functions does.
 In order to add an item to the array, first we have to check if the array is
-full, basically if the count plus the one item that we are tryng to add is less than the capacity, if it's less, then no
+full, basically if the count plus the one item that we are trying to add is less than the capacity, then no
-problem we just assign it to the current index and augment the count to keep track of how many slots we are currently
+problem we just assign it to the current index and increment the count to keep track of how many slots we are currently
 taking.

 But, if the count plus the new item is more than the capacity, we do two things first, we double the capacity, and